 Baptists confessions of faith on original sin

 A confession of faith is a statement of theological beliefs written and established by a denomination or a church.
 Such confessions articulate convictions on a variety of theological topics, including sin.
 Since the 17th century, Baptist groups have written confessions of faith.
+(Also see Are Baptists Allowed to Dance?)

 The statements below about what Baptists believe about original sin come from historic confessions made in Europe and the United States.
 Those listed are a representative sample of Baptists beliefs about the doctrine: